What is a "rate lock period"?

-A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a particular number of points for you for a specified period during your application process.
-This ensures that your interest rate will not grow during the application process.
+When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a particular interest rate over a determined period for the application process.
+This ensures that your interest rate will not get higher during the application process.

-Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer spans generally costing more.
-A lender will agree to hold an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of fewer days.
+Although there can be a choice of rate lock periods (from 15 to 60 days), the extended spans are usually more expensive.
+The lender can agree to freeze an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.

 Mortgage Questions?